19hours/sg-statutes/Accountants Act - AA2004.md

 #### Appointment of Complaints and Disciplinary Panel

-- 39.
+39\.

-- —(1)  For the purpose of enabling Complaints Committees and Disciplinary Committees to be constituted under this Part, the Oversight Committee shall appoint a panel, to be known as the Complaints and Disciplinary Panel, consisting of such number of public accountants and lay persons as the Oversight Committee thinks fit.
+—(1)  For the purpose of enabling Complaints Committees and Disciplinary Committees to be constituted under this Part, the Oversight Committee shall appoint a panel, to be known as the Complaints and Disciplinary Panel, consisting of such number of public accountants and lay persons as the Oversight Committee thinks fit\.

 (2)  A member of the Complaints and Disciplinary Panel shall be appointed for a term of 2 years and shall be eligible for reappointment.